 During the second trimester of pregnancy, symptoms that you may have experienced during the first trimester begin to improve.
 Many women report that nausea and fatigue begin to lessen and they consider the second trimester the easiest and most enjoyable part of their pregnancy.

 The following changes and symptoms may occur:

 - you begin to show a larger abdomen

 - dizziness or lightheadedness due to lower blood pressure

 - stretch marks on the stomach, breast, thighs, or buttocks

-- skin changes, like darkening of the skin around your nipples, patches of darker skin
+- skin changes, like darkening of the skin around your nipples, or patches of darker skin

 - swelling of the ankles or hands

-Call your doctor if you experience any of the following.
+Call your doctor if you experience any of these symptoms: